julmcbride/ExcelToJSON/README.md

 # ExcelToJSON

-A simple conversion tool I created based on the xlsx package with <a href="https://www.npmjs.com/package/xlsx">SheetJS</a> to convert basic Excel spreadsheet tables to JSON data for use in my JavaScript projects.
+A simple conversion tool I created utilizing the xlsx package with <a href="https://www.npmjs.com/package/xlsx">SheetJS</a> to convert basic Excel spreadsheet tables to JSON data for use in my JavaScript projects.